dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ## Define cell appearance

-Each item in a <xref:Microsoft.Maui.Controls.TableView> is defined by a `Cell` object, and the `Cell` type used defines the appearance of the cell's data. .NET MAUI includes the following built-in cells:
+Each item in a <xref:Microsoft.Maui.Controls.TableView> is defined by a <xref:Microsoft.Maui.Controls.Cell> object, and the <xref:Microsoft.Maui.Controls.Cell> type used defines the appearance of the cell's data. .NET MAUI includes the following built-in cells:

 - <xref:Microsoft.Maui.Controls.TextCell>, which displays primary and secondary text on separate lines.
 - <xref:Microsoft.Maui.Controls.ImageCell>, which displays an image with primary and secondary text on separate lines.